A day trip to Pisa

 With the intention of going inside a couple of the buildings for a closer look, I found the ticket office to check out what the options and prices were.
 There was no queue, thanks to it being low season.
 In high season, it is recommended to purchase tickets in advance, from their official website: opapisa.com.
 Miss 18 said she wasn’t interested in entering any interiors of the buildings, so I ended up getting tickets for just hubby and I, for the Cathedral and Baptistery of San Giovanni, without the tower, and we left Miss 18 sitting outside waiting for us.
 She said she was fine, but I wasn’t so sure…

 During the train journey, I tried to hide my disappointment that our day out hadn’t been as good as I’d hoped.
-I had thought it worthwhile seeing the tower again, and its nearby buildings and monuments, especially that special experience in the Baptistery with its extraordinary acoustics.
+I had thought it worthwhile seeing the leaning tower again, and its nearby buildings and monuments, especially that incredible experience in the Baptistery with its extraordinary acoustics.
 But I was disappointed there wasn’t more to do and experience nearby, and that there weren’t any nice cafes or restaurants where we could have enjoyed a relaxing lunch.
 And I was disappointed that my travelling companions, particularly Miss 18, had not appreciated the day, and hadn’t seemed enthusiastic about seeing that well-renowned landmark tower, famous for its lean.

-To top off our disappointing day, when we got back to Florence, we discovered there was a taxi strike, so we had to walk back to our apartment – 15 minutes of more complaining by my limping hubby.
+To top off our disappointing day, when we got back to Florence, we discovered there was a taxi strike, so we had to walk back to our apartment – 15 minutes of more complaining by my poor limping hubby.
 I wasn’t unsympathetic, but it really just sealed the day – being one of unmet hopes.
 As it started raining in Florence, I spent the evening reflecting on what, if anything, I might have done differently with the benefit of hindsight.

 Author: Tash